-Future graduate program where the Supervised Experiential Learning hours are integrated into courses
+Future Education Model Graduate Program (FEM GP) where the Supervised Experiential Learning hours are integrated into courses

 Welcome to the Olivet Nazarene University (ONU) Master of Science (MS) in Nutrition & Dietetics program.
 The M.S. in Nutrition & Dietetics provides the education requirements for entry-level practice as a registered dietitian nutritionist (RDN) for applicants who have a minimum of a bachelor’s degree and a DPD verification statement (and the required prerequisite coursework) from an Accreditation Council for Education in Nutrition and Dietetics (ACEND) accredited program.
-Accepting the first cohort in Fall 2022, the M.S. in Nutrition and Dietetics is a graduate Future Education Model (FG) program that integrates the required coursework with supervised experiential learning hours (SEL).
+The M.S. in Nutrition and Dietetics is a graduate Future Education Model (FG) program that integrates the required coursework with supervised experiential learning hours (SEL).
 Graduates of this program are eligible to take the national registration exam for dietitians.

 The ONU Future Graduate program prepares students for entry-level nutrition and dietetics practice.
 Students in the program complete both the didactic and the SEL, in a cohort model, with a program length of 24 months.
 Classes are in person and students complete SEL hours as arranged by program faculty at locations throughout Illinois and Indiana (within a radius of 100 miles of the campus).